Urban forestry: Inequities in environmental and health impacts

-In the 1930s as part of the New Deal, the federal government started implementing unfair redlining policies, which classified certain neighborhoods as “risky” areas for banks and mortgage lenders to approve in funding home investments.
-Demographics of these communities typically included higher percentages of Black, African American, and LatinX community members.
+In the 1930s as part of the New Deal, the federal government started implementing unfair redlining policies, which classified certain neighborhoods as "risky" areas for banks and mortgage lenders to approve in funding home investments.
+Demographics of these communities typically included higher percentages of Black, African American, and Latino community members.
 These redlining policies led to overall lack in investment in these areas, including lack of equitable investment in environmental resources.
 There remain lower percentages of tree canopy coverage in nearly every U.S. city that had formerly redlined neighborhoods, including the three most populous U.S. cities, New York, Chicago, and Los Angeles.
 People living in urban communities with significantly lower percentages of urban trees do not benefit from the same environmental and health impacts as those in communities with greater tree populations.

 In New York, specifically, the South Bronx has far fewer trees than New York City neighborhoods with higher income levels.
 Tree canopy coverage in the Bronx, in general, is the lowest of all five New York City boroughs.
 There is only 19.86% canopy coverage provided by street trees, which is much lower than the citywide average of 23.98%.
 The New York City Department of Health's Heat Vulnerability Index (HVI) measures how the risk of heat related illness and death differs across city neighborhoods, and it shows that New York City neighborhoods that are more heat-vulnerable, such as those in the South Bronx, tend to have lower tree canopy coverage.

 Populations living in these communities are at greater risk for heat related illness, such as heat stroke, or death due to heat waves.
 Health outcomes associated with air pollution, such as asthma, are also worse off in neighborhoods with lower tree canopy coverage.
 In the Bronx, childhood asthma rates are disproportionately high.
 Children in the Bronx visit the emergency room for asthma 2x the rate of children in other boroughs.
 There are approximately 17% of children (age 13 and younger) suffering from asthma in the Bronx, compared to the citywide average of 11%.

 Impacts on wildlife

 Urban forests in the built environment affect urban wildlife in several ways.
-An urban habitat can impact wildlife behavior significantly and can alter the ecology of urban wildlife, influencing these organisms’ behavior.
+An urban habitat can impact wildlife behavior significantly and can alter the ecology of urban wildlife, influencing these organisms' behavior.
 The interactions between humans and wildlife and the impacts of urbanization on these wildlife populations influence cities across the world.